ee-jackson/danum-gaps/README.md

 # danum-gaps

-This repository contains the [research compendium](https://research-compendium.science) for the project: Growth and survival of enrichment planted tree seedlings in old-growth and selectively logged lowland dipterocarp rainforest.
+This repository contains the [research compendium](https://research-compendium.science) for our in-prep manuscript:
+Dynamic growth and survival trajectories lead to similar outcomes for seedlings in a logged and old-growth tropical forest after two decades.

 ## Contents: